magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-use-gateway-shell.md

 from the Gateway.
 Refer to the usage examples outlined in this guide to effectively utilize the Gateway Shell feature.

 For the purpose of this tutorial, you need:
-1. Locally installed instance of ThingsBoard platform (In case you are new with ThingsBoard [use this 'how to install' documentation](/docs/user-guide/install/installation-options/)).
+1. Locally installed instance of IoT Hub platform (In case you are new with IoT Hub [use this 'how to install' documentation](/docs/user-guide/install/installation-options/)).
-2. [Installed](/docs/iot-gateway/installation/) and [configured](/docs/iot-gateway/configuration/) ThingsBoard IoT Gateway.
+2. [Installed](/docs/iot-gateway/installation/) and [configured](/docs/iot-gateway/configuration/) IoT Hub IoT Gateway.

 ### Storage Command
 The `storage` command provides functionality related to storage operations.